SC grants further time to Centre to file response on challenges to Places of Worship Act, 1991

-On Tuesday, Solicitor General Tushar Mehta submitted before a three-judge bench led by Chief Justice of India D Y Chandrachud, "I'm conscious of the fact that I have sought time for this before but it (Centre's response) is under consideration.
+On Tuesday, Solicitor General Tushar Mehta submitted, "I'm conscious of the fact that I have sought time for this before but it (Centre's response) is under consideration.
 Central government needs more time to file it".

-Former Union Minister Subramaniam Swamy, one of the petitioners, submitted that the Centre is taking adjournment after adjournment.
-He asked the court to keep the matter for final hearing.
-The court, however, said let us see the affidavit by Centre first.
+BJP leader Subramaniam Swamy, one of the petitioners, submitted that the Centre is seeking adjournment after adjournment.
+He asked the court to post the matter for final hearing.
+The court, however, said that it would need to see the Centre's affidavit first.

-Advocate Vrinda Grover, appearing for a party to oppose the plea, contended the Centre may be granted more time to file its response, but the court should clarify that the 1991 Act should be effectively implemented as petitions across the country are being filed in courts with regard to several religious structures due to the fact of pendency of matter here.
+Advocate Vrinda Grover, appearing for a party opposing the plea, contended the Centre may be granted more time to file its response, but the top court should clarify that the 1991 Act should be effectively implemented, as petitions across the country are being filed in courts with regard to several religious structures - due to the pendency of the matter here.

 "There is no stay on the Act.
-Mere pendency of proceedings doesn't mean there is a stay," the bench said.
+Mere pendency of proceedings doesn't mean there is a stay.
+We cannot stay proceedings before courts without knowing what those are," the bench said.

 The court said it would proceed after filing of the counter affidavit by the Union government.